 Bergdahl case presents early legal test of Trump rhetoric

-Bowe Bergdahl at a rally in Las Vegas.
-Trump's scathing criticism of Bergdahl will prevent the soldier from getting ...
-RALEIGH, N.C. - A military court will weigh the real-world consequences of President Donald Trump's fiery rhetoric as Army Sgt.
+A military court will weigh the real-world consequences of President Donald Trump's fiery rhetoric as Army Sgt.
+Bowe Bergdahl argues he can't get a fair trial under his new commander in chief.

 Comments